Sulstice/datacity/README.md

 [![License: MPL 2.0](https://img.shields.io/badge/License-MPL%202.0-brightgreen.svg)](https://opensource.org/licenses/MPL-2.0)
 [![DOI](https://zenodo.org/badge/256060429.svg)](https://zenodo.org/badge/latestdoi/256060429)

 Welcome to Data City!
-Data City is an investigation/validation platform for different datasets pertaining between the people and the government.
+Data City is an investigation/validation platform for different datasets pertaining between different platforms.
 Our motivation serves as a possible way to validate data "as it comes in" rather than after the dataset is collected then published leading to messy data and mismatched records.

 DataCity can serve as a validation and aggregation platform for all different types of data by centralizing it under an